by Mike Carlson, NSCA-CPT

 Zaino insists that heavy weight is not the key to bigger back muscles.
 He recommends using a lighter load and focusing on a full range of movement, slow reps to increase time under tension, and an emphasis on peak contraction of the muscles.
 This advice applies to back exercises for men or women.

-- Bent-Over Row —4 x 10, then superset with Deadlifts 4 to failure
+- Bent-Over Row — 4 sets x 10 reps, then superset with Deadlifts 4 to failure

 Back Workout 2